Alphabetic Table of Runs

 rafts 800 - 4000 cfs, kayaks 500 - 3000 then harder, IK minimum 450 slightly less than the inflow to Pardee (PAR)

-Mokelumne River North Fork to Tiger Creek Salt Springs Reservoir to Tiger Creek Dam Class IV becoming class V (1 line), harder above 1500 cfs 12 miles,
+Mokelumne North Fork to Tiger Creek Salt Springs Reservoir to Tiger Creek Dam Class IV becoming class V (1 line), harder above 1500 cfs 12 miles,

 1 day